frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 A Table Schema descriptor `MUST` contain a property `fields`. `fields` `MUST` be an array where each entry in the array is a field descriptor as defined below.

 The way Table Schema `fields` are mapped onto the data source fields are defined by the `fieldsMatch` property.
-By default, the most strict approach is applied i.e. fields in the data source `MUST` completely match the elements in the `fields` array regarding their amount and order.
-Using different options below, a data producer can relax requirements to the data source.
+By default, the most strict approach is applied, i.e. fields in the data source `MUST` completely match the elements in the `fields` array, both in number and order.
+Using different options below, a data producer can relax requirements for the data source.

 ### `fieldsMatch`